-Riverside Park Conservancy decided that bringing in a new heard of goats (in a project titled Goatham) would be the smartest move to help with the invasive plant problem in a closed off section between 119th and 125th street in the park.
+Riverside Park Conservancy decided that bringing in a new herd of goats (in a project titled Goatham) would be the smartest move to help with the invasive plant problem in a closed off section between 119th and 122nd street in the park.

-Firstly, they’re comfortable being on a sloped terrain and can navigate around it fairly easily and secondly, although Porcelain Berry, Wineberry, Bittersweet, Multiflora Rose and Poison Ivy are a nuisance to a healthy functioning environment, they’re absolutely delicious to goats (who can actually eat up to 25% of their body weight in a day).
+Firstly, they’re comfortable being on a sloped terrain and can navigate around it fairly easily and secondly, although Porcelain Berry, Wineberry, Bittersweet, Multiflora Rose, and Poison Ivy are a nuisance to a healthy functioning environment, they’re absolutely delicious to these furry guys (who can actually eat up to 25% of their body weight in a day).

 Read more about the initiative here.